Aliases for CD38 Gene

 GeneCards Summary for CD38 Gene

 CD38 (CD38 Molecule) is a Protein Coding gene.
-Diseases associated with CD38 include b cell prolymphocytic leukemia and plica syndrome.
-Among its related pathways are Epstein-Barr virus infection and Metabolism.
-GO annotations related to this gene include transferase activity and hydrolase activity, acting on glycosyl bonds.
+Diseases associated with CD38 include Richter's Syndrome and Prolymphocytic Leukemia.
+Among its related pathways are Calcium signaling pathway and Cell-type Dependent Selectivity of CCK2R Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity and hydrolase activity, acting on glycosyl bonds.
 An important paralog of this gene is BST1.

-Synthesizes the second messagers cyclic ADP-ribose and nicotinate-adenine dinucleotide phosphate, the former a second messenger for glucose-induced insulin secretion.
+Synthesizes the second messengers cyclic ADP-ribose and nicotinate-adenine dinucleotide phosphate, the former a second messenger for glucose-induced insulin secretion.
 Also has cADPr hydrolase activity.
-Also moonlights as a receptor in cells of the immune system
+Also moonlights as a receptor in cells of the immune system.